Geonkick-Synthesizer/geonkick/doc/Documentation.md

 #### Tune

-In the top bar the "Tune" checkbox tun on/off tunning for the current selected percussion.
+In the top bar the "Tune" checkbox tun on/off tuning for the current selected percussion.
 When enabled Geonkick will stop mapping percussion to a particular key and start to tune the sound relative (in number of semitones) to the un-tuned key A4.